How to take part in a ceremony celebrating your British citizenship.

 What happens a citizenship ceremony?

 You must bring your invitation with you when you go to your ceremony.
-You are usually allowed to bring two guests.
+You are usually allowed to bring up to 5 guests.

 During the ceremony you will make an oath of allegiance (or you can make an affirmation if you prefer not to swear by God) and a pledge.
 This means you’ll promise to respect the rights, freedoms and laws of the UK.